 These unregulated emotional responses can sit like coiled snakes, trained, armed and ready to strike at anything that comes within range, friend or foe.

-The activated high alert states can be the predominant state of being for trauma survivors as it lurks beneath the surface.
-Unfortunately, this state can be disastrous in trying to maintain interpersonal relationships (friend or foe).
+Unfortunately, this state can be disastrous in trying to maintain interpersonal relationships.
 The “perception of normality” is a hyper-elevated, hyper-activated, state of emergency, drama or panic when it does not need to be, stuck between resident unresolved emotions in present activating experiences of daily life.

 “Stuck” means subconsciously never solving that coiled snake emotional behaviours and responses because they are constant diversion of attention goes onto new “tasks”, “ventures”, “stressors”, “events” that completely fill their immediate attention space, that should be used for healing.